 Majority of digital nomads are contractors or freelancers working for multiple organisations.
 You have to become your own finance and human resources department.
 You need to plan ahead, take account and assume unforeseen expenses will occur.
 For example, companies don’t supply contractors’ laptops or pay for software.
 These now become your overheads.
 Account for these expenses when you are agreeing to rates.

-Try some of these courses that will teach you some of the most critical self-management tools.
+Try some of these courses that will teach you some of the most critical tools needed to master the art of self-management.

 - Time management